falodunos/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

-Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build
+## 🎯 Objective

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection
+Build the classic word-guessing game where players guess letters to reveal a hidden word before running out of attempts.
+You'll practice string manipulation, loops, conditionals, and random selection.

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Create the Hangman Game

+#### Description
+Create a fully functional Hangman game that accepts player input, tracks guesses, and determines win/lose conditions.
+The game should randomly select words from a predefined list and display progress as underscores for unrevealed letters.

+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player
+- Display current progress using underscore format (e.g., `_ _ _ _` for a 4-letter word)
-- Track incorrect guesses remaining
+- Track and display incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End game when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Display clear win/lose messages with the final word revealed